oVirt/ovirt-site/CONTRIBUTING.md

 - From this source repository directory, navigate to the file that you want to edit and click the Edit icon (hover text "Edit this file") at the top-right corner of the topic header.
 You can then edit the file directly in the GitHub editor.

+## Add new author
+Minimalistic profiles of the author's are stored in `data/authors.yml`.
+Add yourself to this list, if you want to use a nickname or an avatar.

 ## Add new content

 All content in the website is written in Markdown.
 For information on formatting Markdown,